 Please note that some accepted participants from the postponed 2020 season will be part of the 2022 program.
 Therefore, a maximum of 5 additional students will be accepted for the course.
 Preference is given to advanced students and post-docs with a background in archaeology, and preferably some exposure to the natural sciences as well.

-Textbooks: Reconstructing Archaeological sites 2019 by Panagiotis Karkanas and Paul Goldberg (Wiley Blackwell), Practical and Theoretical Geoarchaeology 2006 by Paul Goldberg and Richard I. Macphail (Blackwell) and Microarchaeology 2010 by Stephen Weiner (Cambridge University Press).
+Textbooks: Reconstructing Archaeological Sites 2019 by Panagiotis Karkanas and Paul Goldberg (Wiley Blackwell), Practical and Theoretical Geoarchaeology 2006 by Paul Goldberg and Richard I. Macphail (Blackwell) (new edition expected in early 2022) and Microarchaeology 2010 by Stephen Weiner (Cambridge University Press).

 A syllabus will be emailed 3 weeks before the start of the field school.

 The cost for Room and Board is 350 euros for the entire week.
 Travel costs to Greece and to the site are not included.